pleabargain/EnglishHelpsYourCareer/idioms.md

 * When people say that the devil in the detail, they mean that small things in plans and schemes that are often
 * overlooked can cause serious problems later on.
 # Devil may care
-* <p>If you live a devil-may-care life it means you are willing to take more risks than most people.</p>
+* If you live a devil-may-care life it means you are willing to take more risks than most people.
 # Devil's advocate
 * If someone plays Devil's advocate in an argument, they adopt a position they don't believe in just for the sake of the
 * argument